gitter-badger/expadv-wiki/README.md

 **Expression Advanced 2** - the successor to the Lemon-Gate.
 It is no longer a WireMod derived addon and thus no longer requires WireMod to be installed.

-The purpose of Expression Advanced 2 is to add an in-game scriptable entity and screen to Garry's Mod.
+The purpose of Expression Advanced 2 is to add an in-game scriptable entities and screen to Garry's Mod.

 This video will help explain: [Youtube link](https://www.youtube.com/watch?v=5GQ4ls8pLqg Big tutorial on Expression Advanced 2).